Attack Protection

 - Save the settings.

-This document provides detailed information on Brute Force Lockout customization and configuration.
+This section provides detailed information on Brute Force Lockout customization and configuration.

 This feature prevents users from using passwords exposed in known data breaches, ensuring account security and providing an added layer of protection for your account.